-- Do any of my employees incur expenses greater than the amount?
+- Do any of my employees incur expenses greater than that amount?

 - How much is my car allowance taxed?

-Based on your answers to these questions, use the following guide to come up with a fair car allowance amount.
+Based on your answers to these questions, use the following guide to quantify employee vehicle expenses and calculate a car allowance amount.

-If it’s been several years since you’ve increased your car allowance amount, chances are that it’s not serving the needs of your employees.
-And they will be more eager than ever for an increase to offset the loss of their tax deduction for business mileage.
+If it has been several years since you’ve increased your car allowance amount, chances are that it’s not serving the needs of your employees.
 Treating employees fairly will likely mean boosting the allowance.

-- Avoid paying an equal amount for unequal expenses.
+3. Don't pay an equal allowance for unequal expenses.

-If you discover that your employees face a wide range of vehicle costs, then a fair car allowance amount won’t be the same for everyone.
-In fact, it might be cost-prohibitive to simply boost everyone’s monthly payment to the level of the drivers with the greatest expenses.
-Unless the range of expenses between employees is fairly narrow, you will need a more flexible approach than a standard car allowance or a standard mileage rate.
+If your employees face a wide range of vehicle costs, then a fair car allowance amount won’t be the same for everyone.
+In fact, it might be cost-prohibitive to boost everyone’s monthly payment to the level of the drivers who face the highest costs.
+Unless the range of expense amounts between employees is narrow, you will need a more flexible approach than a standard car allowance or mileage rate.

 If the steps listed above sound expensive, don’t worry.
-There’s an easy way to offset any increases in employee car allowances—go tax-free!
-With a standard vehicle allowance, most employees pay somewhere between 20 and 40 percent in taxes.
-You can leverage that portion into a new plan that increases their take-home pay without adding to the bottom line.
+There’s an easy way to offset any increases in employee car allowances – go tax-free!
+With a standard vehicle allowance, most employees pay somewhere between 30 and 40 percent in taxes.
+You can take those tax dollars and redirect them into a new plan that increases employees take-home pay without adding to the bottom line.

-By far the best way to accomplish all five of these steps in a single plan is to adopt a fixed and variable rate reimbursement, or FAVR reimbursement plan.
+By far the best way to pay a quantifiable car allowance that will stay affordable is to adopt a fixed and variable rate allowance, or FAVR reimbursement plan.
 Unlike a traditional, taxable allowance, this plan pays a pinpoint vehicle reimbursement to each employee, keeping the payments tax-free.

-Because FAVR is a tax-free reimbursement, employees get to keep every penny they are paid, resolving the pressure from the tax reform.
-Because the payments are based on data, everyone gets reimbursed accurately, resolving the unfairness of a standard “one size fits all” payment.
+Because FAVR is a tax-free reimbursement, employees get to keep every penny they are paid.
+Because the payments are based on data, everyone gets reimbursed accurately.
 The use of data also allows you to quantify the amount, protecting the company from state labor laws.